How to Drive Safely in Strong Wind and Rain

 3. Keep a firm grip on the wheel.
 Keep both hands on the wheel in case the wind begins to move your vehicle, especially if you are driving a large vehicle or towing a trailer.

-Driving in Heavy Rain
+Driving in heavy rain

 In addition to the potentially poor visibility that accompanies most heavy rain, drivers should be ready to protect themselves against hydroplaning.
 Hydroplaning can occur when a vehicle is traveling too fast in heavy rain conditions, causing the vehicle’s tires to travel on a thin layer of water rather than gripping the surface of the road.
 This has the potential to make steering and braking difficult and could even lead to losing control of your vehicle.
 Follow these tips to help you stay safe while driving in heavy rain.